dzackgarza/Notes/Class_Notes/2020/Fall/Etale Cohomology/sections/05 Lecture 5.md

 $p^*$ is not essentially surjective in general for schemes.
 Descent data for schemes relative to an étale cover $U/X$ is called an **algebraic space**.
 Note that some definitions may also required separatedness.
-When pullback does yield an equivalence of categories, this is referred to as **effective descent** It *is* essentially
+When pullback does yield an equivalence of categories, this is referred to as **effective descent**.

+It *is* essentially surjective for affine schemes and polarized schemes: if you have descent data for a scheme on $U/X$ with an ample line bundle (which also has descent data)
 :::